UEFA Europa League: Meet the finalists

 Campaign in ten words: Two coaches depart amid Liga struggles, now eyeing European redemption.

 How do Sevilla play?
 Since José Luis Mendilibar's arrival, the Basque has simplified things.
-There is less focus on building from the back, less sideways play; instead, he wants Sevilla moving the ball quickly, using the speed and direct running of Lucas Ocampos on the wing and getting plenty of balls into the box.
+There is less focus on building from the back, less sideways play; instead, he wants Sevilla moving the ball quickly – typified by the speed and direct running of Lucas Ocampos – and getting plenty of balls into the box.

-Key player: Youssef En-Nesyri made a big impact off the bench at Old Trafford before scoring twice in the quarter-final second leg.
+Key player: Youssef En-Nesyri scored twice in the quarter-final victory over Manchester United and struck again in Turin in the last four.
 He has speed, aerial power and a penalty-box presence.
-And crucially, an eye for goal.
+And, like his team, has ended the season in form.

 UEFA Europa League unless stated otherwise